 - In “Another Watershed – April 2016” I have described the impact of a lengthy podcast with Rob Bell and Richard Rohr.
 Even as I listened to this for the first time I just knew that this was another personal watershed – another real turning point!

-- It was in 2015 that Diana Butler Bass’s new book “Grounded” was published, but I didn’t see anything then.
+- It was in 2015 that Diana Butler Bass‘s new book “Grounded” was published, but I didn’t see anything of this until 2016.
 In “Where is God?”
 I have summarised three separate interviews that Diana gave around that time.

 - It was in July 2016 that I read an article by a pastor I have known well for some 35 years.
 He wrote: